KalliGiannikoglou/Backend-of-RouteMappingProject-SpringBoot/README.md

-# Backent of the RouteMappingProject
+# Backend of the RouteMappingProject in Spring Boot
 This is the Backend of a Route Mapping Service.
 The Algorithmic part is developped in Java, the Backend is in Spring Boot and the Frontend in React.
 The integrated algorithmic part is publicly available in this [repository](https://github.com/KalliGiannikoglou/RouteMappingProject).